solana-foundation/developer-content/content/cookbook/accounts/create-pda-account.md

 ---
 title: How to Create a PDA's Account
 sidebarSortOrder: 3
+description:
+  "Program Derived Addresses, also known as PDAs, enable developers to extend their program's functionality with program-owned accounts.
+Learn how to create accounts at PDAs on Solana."
 ---

 Accounts found at Program Derived Addresses(PDAs) can only be created on-chain.